Why Do We Have Seed Banks?

 For more information please read our BGjournal on Botanic Gardens and Seed Conservation: Making progress towards GSPC Target 8

 Also the article by Laliberté, B. (1997), in BGCNews 2 (9):18-23, Botanic garden seed banks/genebanks worldwide, their facilities, collections and networks.
 You can also read about Setting Up Your Own Seed Bank here.

 Seed banks are developed to conserve germplasm at geographical (international, regional, national and local) and taxonomic levels.

 1) International Seed Banks

 The Millennium Seed Bank Project is an international collaborative plant conservation initiative.
-This worldwide effort aims to safeguard 24,000 plant species from around the globe against extinction (10% of the world's flowering flora).
+This worldwide effort aims to safeguard 25% of the world's flora by 2020.
 It has already successfully secured the future of virtually all the UK's native flowering plants.